Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Example: Keeping records of settlements with accountable persons.

-At the beginning of the month, the accountable person Petrov A.S. has a debt to the enterprise of 500 rubles. (accounts receivable).
+At the beginning of the month, the accountable person Petrov A.S. owes the company 500 rubles. (accounts receivable).

 During the month, the following business transactions related to accountable persons were reflected:

 Exercise.
-Issue an active-passive account 71 “Settlements with accountable persons”, calculate turnover and balance.
+Create active-passive account 71 “Settlements with accountable persons”, calculate turnover and balance.

-In order to determine the final balance on an active-passive account, you need to calculate all the debit amounts, including the opening balance, in the same way you should calculate the final amount on the loan.
+In order to determine the final balance on an active-passive account, you need to calculate all debit amounts, including the opening balance, and in the same way you should calculate the total credit amount.
 The final balance on the active-passive account will be where the amount is greater, and will be equal to the difference between the debit and credit amounts.

 Account 71 “Settlements with accountable persons”

 Regarding account 99, which was previously considered passive, the following should be said: all enterprises operate with the main goal of making a profit, but if for some reason they incur losses, then in this case account 99 becomes active-passive.
-Consider, for example, how accounting is kept on account 99 “Profit and Loss”.
+Let's look at an example of how accounting is kept on account 99 “Profits and losses”.

-Example: Profit and loss accounting.
-At the beginning of the month, the company has a loss of 4000 rubles.
+Example: Keeping records of profits and losses.
+At the beginning of the month, the company has a loss of 4,000 rubles.

-Task: Draw up an active-passive account 99 "Profit and Loss", calculate the turnover and balance.
+Task: Create an active-passive account 99 “Profits and losses”, calculate turnover and balance.

 Table of passive accounts